-drugs (NSAIDs): Non-steroidal antiinflammatory drugs (NSAIDs) act by blocking the inflammation that occurs in the lining of your joints.
+drugs (NSAIDs): Non-steroidal anti-inflammatory drugs (NSAIDs) act by blocking the inflammation that occurs in the lining of your joints.
 They can be very effective in controlling pain and stiffness.
 Usually you'll find your symptoms improve within hours of taking these drugs but the effect will only last for a few hours, so you have to take the tablets regularly.
 Some people find that NSAIDs work well at first but become less effective after a few weeks.
 In this situation, it sometimes helps to try a different NSAID.

-Like all drugs, NSAIDs can have side-effects, so your doctor will reduce the risk of these, by prescribing the lowest effective dose for the shortest possible period of time and selecting the best NSAID based on other health conditions you may have.
+Like all drugs, NSAIDs can have side-effects, so your doctor will reduce the risk of these. by prescribing the lowest effective dose for the shortest possible period of time and selecting the best NSAID based on other health conditions you may have.
 NSAIDs can cause digestive problems (stomach upsets, indigestion or damage to the lining of the stomach) so in some cases NSAIDs will be prescribed along with a drug called a proton pump inhibitor (PPI) that will help to protect the stomach.

 NSAIDs also carry an increased risk of heart attack or stroke.
 Although the increased risk is small, your doctor will be cautious about prescribing NSAIDs if there are other factors that may increase your overall risk, for example, smoking, circulation problems, high blood pressure, high cholesterol or diabetes.

-The most common NSAIDs prescribed for AS include Naproxen (Anaprox®, Naprosyn®, various generics), and celecoxib (Celebrex®, various generics).
-Others that may be prescribed include ibuprofen (Advil®, Motrin®, various generics), diclofenac (Arthrotec®, various generics), and ketoprofen (various generics).
+The most common NSAIDs prescribed for axSpA include Naproxen (Anaprox[®], Naprosyn[®], various generics), and celecoxib (Celebrex[®], various generics).
+Others that may be prescribed include ibuprofen (Advil[®], Motrin[®], various generics), diclofenac (Arthrotec[®], various generics), and ketoprofen (various generics).

-Corticosteroids are powerful anti-inflammatory drugs that relieve severe pain and swelling.
+Corticosteroids are powerful antiinflammatory drugs that relieve severe pain and swelling.
 You take them by mouth or in the form of injections into the joint.
-Corticosteroids are often used for rapid relief of symptoms in cases where only one or a few joints are affected.
+Oral corticosteroids are occasionally used for short periods to control a flare.
 Steroid injections are often recommended for joints that are particularly troublesome or when ligaments and tendons become inflamed.
-Doctors typically prescribe only when really needed.
 If you use them for a long time, you could have serious side effects such as thinned skin, brittle bones, weight gain, and diabetes.
-The most common oral corticosteroids that may be prescribed is prednisone (various generics).
+The most common oral corticosteroid that may be prescribed is prednisone (various generics).
 For intra-articular injections, methylprednisolone (Depo Medrol®, various generics) is most commonly used.

-Disease modifying anti rheumatic
+Disease modifying anti rheumatic drugs (DMARDs)